 Mortgage Release, also known as Deed-in-Lieu of Foreclosure and Deed-for-Lease, allows you to transfer ownership of the property to the owner of your loan and releases you from the payments and mortgage balance.
 Borrowers eligible to participate in the Mortgage Release program will have three options available to choose from.
 In some cases, relocation assistance of up to $3,000 may be available – possibly more.

 A short sale, also known as a pre-foreclosure sale, allows you to sell your property for less than the amount owed on your loan.
-If you are approved for a short sale, you can sell your home for a reduced payoff amount, and the owner of your loan will waive the remaining balance.
+If you are approved for a short sale, you can sell your home for a reduced payoff amount, and the owner of your loan may waive the remaining balance.

 We will work with you and your real estate agent throughout this process.
 In some cases, relocation assistance may be available.